cea-hpc/modules/doc/source/design/conflict-unload.rst

 * Loaded environment should be ``A2 > B2 > C1``
 * C1 should be unloaded by Dependent Reload mechanism
 * B1 should be unloaded by Conflict Unload mechanism
-* A1 should be unloaded by Useless Requirement Unload
+* A1 should be unloaded by Conflict Unload mechanism
 * A2 should be loaded by Requirement Load
 * B2 is then loaded
 * C1 is then reloaded again